 2015 was an exciting year full of activity and also some transitions.
-Abendmusik Alexandria really began to take off in 2015 and, meanwhile, I also made plans to return to my formal studies at graduate school.
-One of the most exciting aspects of 2015 was working with classical guitarist John De Chiaro to perfect my Suite for Solo Guitar, Op.
+Abendmusik Alexandria really began to take off in spring 2015, and in fall I made plans to return to my formal studies at graduate school.
+I meanwhile composed prolifically in the first part of the year and then in the second part built and launched my new website.
+One of the most exciting aspects of 2015 though was working with classical guitarist John De Chiaro to perfect my Suite for Solo Guitar, Op.
 21, written expressly for John in January 2015.
 It has been a great adventure so far as John and I have already given several highly-acclaimed and publicized performances, and there are still a few chapters to come, I imagine, in the creation of the Suite for Solo Guitar…

-I gave my Suite for Solo Guitar to John one afternoon over lunch in January.
-From the beginning it was an adventure – John called me almost immediately to say he had lost the score somewhere and could I please print another copy.
+I gave my Suite for Solo Guitar to John one afternoon over lunch last January.
+From the beginning it was an adventure: John called me almost immediately to say he had lost the score somewhere and could I please print another copy.
 John knew it would be a few months before he would have time to begin learning the piece, but he was very excited about my new composition nonetheless.
-I was amazed when he told me that, in all his years as a classical guitarist, no one had ever written a piece for him.
+I was amazed when he told me that, in all his years as a professional guitarist, no one had ever written a piece for him.

-Twice John came by the office to play what he had learned for me and for my friends on staff.
-The first time, John shared with us the First Movement Leyenda.
-A few months later, it was the full Suite.
+Twice John came by the Arts Council offices to play what he had learned for me and for my friends on staff.
+The first time, John shared the First Movement Leyenda; a few months later, it was the full Suite.
 John’s realizations were sometimes a little different than I had imagined when composing at the computer, but he and I enjoyed exchanging ideas on the piece and perfecting it together.
-His Third Movement Scherzo, for example, was much faster than I had written it – he wanted to play it like Julian Bream he insisted – but I think it became my favorite movement before we were done.
+His Third Movement Scherzo, for example, was much faster than I had written it—he wanted to play it like Julian Bream he insisted—but I think in his hands it became my favorite movement before we were done.

 By late September, John had the full Suite ready to go.
 He gave the unofficial premiere at Holy Savior Menard High School on September 28 when he and I spoke to two fine arts survey classes there.
 The students very much enjoyed hearing the piece, and the experience really brought music to life for them with the composer himself in their midst.